How much does it cost to replace a fuel pump?

 When working properly, a fuel pump should carry gas from your vehicle’s fuel tank to its injectors.
 If the pump doesn’t deliver the right quantity of gas at the right pressure and speed, the car’s engine won’t run properly.
 You’ll know your pump isn’t doing its job if it leaks or makes a sputtering sound.

-If your fuel pump fails, you might notice a whining noise that varies in pitch.
-If you suspect issues with the pump, stop driving as soon as you can.
+If your fuel pump fails, you might notice a whining noise that varies in pitch, slow acceleration, stalling or a decrease in fuel efficiency.

 “A fuel pump’s whining noise will be different from your engine’s typical hum,” Miles, the mechanic, said.
 “It may sound like your car is suddenly going through puberty — the noises a malfunctioning fuel pump might make can vary in pitch.”
 He added that a broken fuel pump may make no noise at all, and he warned that in some cases the engine won’t turn over and the car won’t start.